UNITAR-UNOSAT/UNOSAT-AI-Based-Rapid-Mapping-Service/README.md

 1. Create an account on Alaska Satellite
 1. Run the [downloader Jupyter Notebook](downloader.ipynb) to dowload the Sentinel-1 data
-1. Downlaod the groundtruth from [here](https://cernbox.cern.ch/s/2PIXlW3TP2bP5LM)
+1. Download the groundtruth from [here](https://cernbox.cern.ch/s/2PIXlW3TP2bP5LM)

 ## Using the model